redrails/old-blog/_posts/2016-12-18-A-Road-Incident-Model-Analysis.md

 As my father once told me: 'If you don't get the job, at least get a blog post'.
 This post was motivated by a task I was given for a data scientist job, which involved predicting road accidents in the UK.
-I won't focus on the specific task (that would encourage cheating), but instead will explore the rich dataset and use ARIMA to predict the number of road accidents in 2016.
+I won't focus on the specific task (that would encourage cheating), but instead will explore the rich dataset and use ARIMA to predict the number of road accidents in 2016 (as always, [the full code is posted on github](https://github.com/dashee87/blogScripts/blob/master/R/2016-12-18-A-Road-Incident-Model-Analysis.R)).

 ### Getting the Data